What is a heat exchanger?

 Over time, heat exchangers can crack.
 Like anything that heats up and expands, and then contracts when it cools, it can crack.

-(Think of driving down the QE2 in cold weather, and a warm car, while your windshield acquires a new crack.
+(Think of driving down the QE2 in cold weather, with a warm car, and your windshield suddenly develops a crack.
 The same principle applies to the heat exchanger.)

 As your furnace ages, it is more prone to heat exchanger cracks.

-Cracks may be small, but they can let Carbon Monoxide through your home.
+Cracks may be small, but they can let carbon monoxide enter your home.

 In addition to letting toxic gases into your home, the heat exchanger will not operate as efficiently.
-This can drive up your heating costs or add extra stress to other components of your furnace that have to compensate for the cracked heat exchanger.
+This can drive up your heating costs or add extra stress to other components of your furnace that must compensate for the cracked heat exchanger.

 To prevent a problem, have your furnace inspected regularly before cold weather adds extra stress to your furnace.

-“We find that customers who regularly keep up on their furnace maintenance have lower utility costs and are comfortable without breakdowns when the weather gets severe.”
-Brham Trim
+“We find that customers who regularly keep up on their furnace maintenance have lower utility costs and are comfortable without breakdowns when the weather gets severe.” – Brham Trim, President of The Gentlemen Pros Plumbing, Heating, and Electrical.

 We recommend an annual inspection for older furnaces, and every two years for newer furnaces.
 Ideally, you want to find a small problem before it becomes a big problem.

-We suggest regular maintenance, including a furnace cleaning.
+We also suggest regular maintenance, including a furnace cleaning.
 Dust buildup will reduce the efficiency of the furnace.
-(Just like all your computer equipment and electronics, dust is the enemy!)
-Plan a regular furnace cleaning, which is different than furnace duct cleaning.
+(Just like all your computer equipment and electronics, dust is the enemy.)

-In this inspection, we look at all the components of your furnace and test them to make sure they fit within the manufacturer’s specifications.
+During an inspection, we examine all the components of your furnace and test them to ensure they fall within the manufacturer's specifications.

-If we find something out of spec, this is a warning sign that it is getting worn down and should be replaced to help prevent breakdown when it is working hard on those cold days when we need it the most.
+If we find something outside of those specifications, it is a warning sign that the component is wearing down and should be replaced to help prevent a breakdown when the furnace is working hard on those cold winter days.

 Reach out to book a furnace inspection.